Integrating Scottish Rite Freemasonry with Contemplative Practice

 Small Lodge Room (closest to classroom)

-Dress: Wear comfortable clothing (for Formal Ceremony: dark suit/slacks are preferred, black robes provided).
+Dress: Meditations – Wear comfortable clothing (i.e. athletic wear) / Formal Ceremony – Dark suit/slacks (black robes provided).

 Cost: Membership is Free